osgi/osgi.enroute.site/_tutorial_maven/340-application.md

 ## Resolving

 We can now double click on the `osgi.enroute.examples.eval.bndrun` file in the `osgi.enroute.examples.eval.application` project.
 We can now drag the requirements from the repositories to the `Run Requirements` list in the usual fashion.
 Make sure the application is added to the initial requirements.
-You should also add the Gogo shell `(osgi.identity=osgi.enroute.gogo.shell.provider)`.
+You should also add the Gogo shell `(osgi.identity=org.apache.felix.gogo.shell)`.
 Although the application project provides a Gogo command, it does not have a dependency on Gogo.

 If you resolve then you get the following bundles (or similar):